reissbaker/holdup/README.md

 Holdup runs in Node, Component-spec environments, and ordinary browsers; it has no dependencies and is extensively unit-tested.
 It works with any CommonJS Promises/A or Promises/A+ compliant promise implementation; it also provides its own Promises/A+ compliant promise implementation.
-It clocks in at less than 1.8k minified and gzipped.
+It clocks in at a skinny 1.8k minified and gzipped.